Culf maps and edgewise subdivision: Comprehensive factorization

 \begin{proof} Let $\Sigma$ be the set of last-vertex-preserving maps between representables (alternatively: the set of bottom coface maps, or the set of last-vertex inclusions $\Delta^0 \to \Delta^n$) and let $\overline{\Sigma}$ be the saturated class generated by $\Sigma$.
 Since the $\infty$-category of simplicial spaces is presentable, it follows from \cite[Proposition 3.1.18]{ABFJ:LELI} that $(\overline{\Sigma}, \Sigma^{\perp})$ is a factorization system.
 By definition, $\Sigma^{\perp}$ is the class of right fibrations.
 Since this is a factorization system, $\vphantom{R}^\perp (\Sigma^{\perp}) = \overline{\Sigma}$ by \cite[Proposition 5.2.8.11]{HTT} or \cite[Lemma 3.1.9]{ABFJ:LELI}, hence $\overline{\Sigma}$ is the class of final maps. \end{proof}

-\begin{blanko}{Remarks.} The comprehensive factorization system for $1$-categories is classical, due to Street and Walters~\cite{StreetWalters}.
+\begin{blanko}[Remarks] The comprehensive factorization system for $1$-categories is classical, due to Street and Walters~\cite{StreetWalters}.
 For $\infty$-categories, the result appears in Joyal~\cite[169--173]{quadern45} and a proof can be found in Ayala--Francis~\cite[\S6.3]{AyalaFrancis:Fibrations}.
-The straightforward generalization of the notion of right fibration to general simplicial spaces may have been considered first in \cite[4.12]{GKT1}.
-The comprehensive factorization system for simplicial spaces is also implicit in Rasekh~\cite[5.29--5.33]{Rasekh:1711.03160}, in a model-categorical setting, where the final maps are defined as certain contravariant equivalences. \end{blanko}
+The comprehensive factorization system for simplicial spaces is also implicit in Rasekh~\cite[5.30--5.34]{Rasekh:1711.03160}, in a model-categorical setting, where the final maps are defined as certain contravariant equivalences. \end{blanko}